harishdurga/my-notes/docker-kubernetes/introduction.md

   #### Linux Namespaces:
   Linux namespaces comprise some of the fundamental technologies behind most modern-day container implementations.
 At a high level, they allow for isolation of global system resources between independent processes.For example, the PID namespace isolates the process ID number space.
 This means that two processes running on the same host can have the same PID!
 Ref: [https://medium.com/@teddyking/linux-namespaces-850489d3ccf](https://medium.com/@teddyking/linux-namespaces-850489d3ccf)

   So containers are independent processes with an allocated group of isolated processes.
-For example a container will be allocated file system, memory and metered access to physical resources by the kernel.
+For example a container will be allocated file system, memory and metered access to physical resources via the control groups(cgroups).